 Review the instructions beginning on Page 26 to determine if you can deduct expenses from your PA-taxable compensation.
 Follow the instructions.
 PA law does not follow federal law for allowable employee business expenses.
 EXAMPLE: You may deduct 100 percent of your PA-allowable expenses on the PA Schedule UE.
 If claiming expenses on PA Schedule UE, briefly describe your occupation or job in the space provided.
 If your spouse also has expenses, describe his or her occupation or job on a separate PA Schedule UE.

 CAUTION!
 IMPORTANT: The department has the legal authority to request evidence that your expenses are allowable for PA purposes.

 Subtract Line 1b from Line 1a.

 LINE 2.
 INTEREST INCOME

 Report all PA-taxable interest income received or credited during the year.
 Generally, Forms 1099-INT and similar statements from financial institutions show the interest amount.
 You do not have to submit these forms and statements.
 Include interest income from personal savings and checking accounts, insurance contracts, obligations of other states (not Pennsylvania), and investments.
-If your interest income is more than $2,500, complete and submit PA Schedule A. See the instructions on Pages 29 and 30.
+If your total interest income (taxpayer, spouse and/or joint) is more than $2,500, complete and submit PA Schedule A. See the instructions on Page 30.

 Do not report interest income from direct obligations of the U.S. government, the Commonwealth of Pennsylvania, and political subdivisions of Pennsylvania.
 For a list of exempt obligations, obtain Tax Exempt Obligations for Pennsylvania Personal Income Tax Purposes (Form REV-1643) from one of the Forms Ordering Services on Page 3.